 The history of sake in Kitakata

-Kitakata City is located in the northern part of the Aizu region of Fukushima Prefecture, and an area well-suited for sake brewing, blessed with delicious underground water from Mt.
-Iide, where snow remains even in summer .
-It is also famous nationwide as a town of breweries.
+Kitakata City is located in the northern part of the Aizu region of Fukushima Prefecture andblessed with groundwater (delicious water) from Mt.
+Iide, where snow remains even in summer, making it an ideal location for sake brewing.
+It is famous throughout Japan as a town of sake breweries.

 It is said that sake brewing using this abundant, delicious water began around 1631 (Kan'ei 8)

-Delicious sake can be made using underground water, which is ideal for brewing sake, and rice grown in fertile soil.
+Delicious sake is made using groundwater ideal for brewing and rice grown in fertile land.

-It is precisely because of this region that sake brewing has spread.
+It is precisely because of the land that sake brewing has spread.

 Why are there so many storehouses in Kitakata?